 - Lowering Your Credit Card Processing Costs

 The TIF will not affect a large number of transactions, as it will only apply to a few specific types of businesses and transactions.
 I’ve detailed the situations in which the fee applies.

 Debit and Prepaid Cards

 The TIF applies only to transaction involving a Visa debit or prepaid card.
 It does not apply to a transaction involving a credit card.
-Note that debit cards "run as credit" are still considered debit cards, and the TIF fee may be assessed.
+Note that debit cards “run as credit” are still considered debit cards, and the TIF fee may be assessed on those transactions.

 The acronym CPS stands for Custom Payment Services.
 CPS is a qualification that applies to a broad range of Visa interchange fees that represent the lowest rates for a given category.
-Each time a credit or debit card transaction is processed, the transaction must meet CPS guidelines to qualify under a CPS interchange category.
+Each time you process a payment, the transaction must meet CPS guidelines to qualify under a CPS interchange category.

-The Transaction Integrity Fee does not apply to transactions that do qualify for CPS.
-This means that the most common transaction to incur the transaction integrity fee will be keyed in debit card transactions that are processed without address verification information (AVS).
+The Transaction Integrity Fee does not apply to transactions that qualify for CPS.
+Therefore, the most common transaction to incur the transaction integrity fee will be keyed in debit card transactions that are processed without address verification information (AVS).
 Such transactions will qualify to EIRF or Standard interchange categories instead of CPS.